Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo Credit: Mx.
 Granger / Wikimedia Commons / Public domain

 The nice thing about native plants is that they grow naturally in a particular region or geographic area, which means that they require far less care to thrive.
-These are an excellent choice for low-maintenance lawns and even help promote yard biodiversity.
-Some popular native plants include:
+These are an excellent choice as a low-maintenance grass alternative for lawns.
+Besides other benefits of native plants, they also help promote yard biodiversity.

 • Ferns offer gorgeous large green leaves for outdoor yards.
-There are 380 species of ferns in North America and they are adapted to nearly every environment, so you should have no trouble finding ferns for your yard.
+There are 380 species of ferns in North America, and they are adapted to nearly every environment, so you should have no trouble finding ferns for your yard.

 Red fountain grass